 Compensation - A Sustainable City Committee Member receives no compensation.

-In 2012, the City adopted the Green City Report which highlights the nine local goals crafted by the SCC using the Urban Environmental Accords established by the United Nations as a framework.
+In 2012, the City adopted the Green City Report which highlights the nine local goals crafted by the SCC using the Urban Environmental Accords as a framework.
 The achievement of these goals qualifies Signal Hill to self-certify as a One-Leaf Green City.
 The City Council requested that the Sustainable City Committee continue to promote the City's sustainable efforts and document the local efforts on an annual basis.
 Click here for the Green City Annual Progress Report.

 Sustainability Award Program

 The Sustainable City Committee’s Sustainability Award recognizes those who employ sustainable practices and have a positive environmental mentality.
 Past award recipients have been recognized for accomplishments such as: